IQDevs/blog/_posts/2017-06-17-Enum and Match Systems in Rust.markdown

   The same thing can be applied to `SeverityStatus`.
 If you want to ignore benign failures, you can replace that specific case with `_`.

   The only drawback to using `_` is that "everything else" will include any options you include in future instances, so I'd personally strongly advocate against the use of `_`.
-If you want to leave some cases unhandled, you could still include them and point them to an emply block of code, e.g.:
+If you want to leave some cases unhandled, you could still include them and let them point to an empty block of code, e.g.:

   ```rust
   fn main() {